MathewKJ2048/catalyst/README.md

 version, please replace the alloy jar located at libs/org.alloytools.alloy.dist.jar.
 You can either clone the org.alloytools.alloy repo, follow its instructions to compile it to get a jar or download a jar directly from its releases.
+"curl" and "unzip" need to be installed in Bash command line.

 ### Setting options